 Which bird species prefers which food can vary, but a mixture of these foods can attract orioles to your feeders easily.
 (See the Oriole Feeding Preferences Chart below for details on specific oriole species.)

-Specialized oriole feeder designs are available that accommodate only the foods orioles prefer, therefore enticing these birds for a meal without competing with other birds.
+Specialized oriole bird feeder designs are available that accommodate only the foods orioles prefer, therefore enticing these birds for a meal without competing with other birds.

 Nectar feeders with wider ports for large bills and perches for these songbirds are popular, as are small dishes for offering jelly or mealworms.
 Feeders with spikes to securely hold orange or apple halves are also popular oriole feeders, and many feeder designs incorporate all three: nectar reservoirs, jelly dishes, and fruit spikes.